barneysspeedshop/legacy_gantt_chart/CONTRIBUTING.md

 If you want to contribute code, please feel free to fork the repository and submit a Pull Request.

+## License Assignment

+By submitting a Pull Request to this repository, you agree to assign the copyright of your contribution to the project maintainer (Patrick Legacy / Barney's Speed Shop).
+This ensures that the maintainer retains 100% title of the codebase and can continue to manage and license the project effectively.

 ### Code Style

 To maintain code quality and consistency, please adhere to the following style guidelines.
 These are enforced to prevent common linter warnings.